Skip to main content

 Build in Movement Breaks

-Try a quick dance, jumping jacks, or a walk outside before homework.
-Notice the difference.
+Quick dance party, jumping jacks, or a lap around the block before homework.
+You'll notice the difference.

 4